lovasoa/marshmallow_dataclass/README.md

 It is also possible to derive all schemas from your own base Schema class
 (see [marshmallow's documentation about extending `Schema`](https://marshmallow.readthedocs.io/en/stable/extending.html)).
-This allows you to implement a custom (de)serialization behavior, for instance renaming fields:
+This allows you to implement custom (de)serialization behavior, for instance renaming fields:

 ```python